Adventure Cruises in Montenegro

-The topography and a wide range of delightful small marinas, makes a small ship cruise through Montenegro one of the easiest and best ways to see as much of the coast as possible.
+The topography and a wide range of delightful small marinas make a small ship cruise through Montenegro one of the easiest and best ways to see as much of the coast as possible.
 In the more remote regions, easily accessed by small cruise ships, there are opportunities for adventure: kayaking, horse riding, and even white water rafting.
 One of the greatest joys of Montenegro small ship cruises is that this is an area that is still fairly undiscovered by tourists.
 This means visitors can have all the beauty and adventure of the coast, primarily to themselves.

 The Best Areas to Visit in Montenegro

 Kotor: Sitting neatly between the mountains and the sea, visiting the ancient city of Kotor is a step back in time.
 The walled interior of the old city is a time capsule, winding cobbled lanes to get lost in, line with tiny street cafes and quirky shops.
 For those who love nature more than civilization, several beautiful hikes in the mountainous area start directly behind the city.
 Small ship cruises in Montenegro will be moored in the tranquil bay with a dramatic view of the city and surrounding mountains.
 Kotor is often the return port on a small ship cruise around the coast of Montenegro with departures leaving from Tivat.